bailey27/syncplaylists/README.md

 There are no external dependencies.
 However, you must have iTunes installed for syncplaylists to work, though.
 If you run syncplaylists, iTunes will automatically be launched if it isn't running already.

-You can build it yourself if you want using the Community Edition of Microsoft Visual Studio.
+You can build syncplaylists yourself if you want using the Community Edition of Microsoft Visual Studio.

-Whether or not it does what you want, I think it would serve as reasonable example code for using the iTunes COM interface on Windows.
+Whether or not syncplaylists does what you want, I think it would serve as reasonable example code for using the iTunes COM interface on Windows.

 I have 2014 BMW F10, and I don't like to use my iPhone as an iPod with a cable because it skips songs sometimes.
 I also don't like using bluetooth from the phone because I think I can hear the difference in sound quality vs. a hard-wired connection.